teaching

 Social Problems and Change

 Description.
-This course is designed to provide a systematic introduction to social problems and change with a focus on power and inequality in modern societies.
-The course begins with introductory lectures on equality as a concept, as an idea, and as an ideal in the historical context of capitalism and modernity.
-It moves into structures of inequality with a survey of the theories of class, race, ethnicity, and gender.
-It then goes into an extensive discussion of the concept of power by visiting some of the major theoretical accounts of power and stresses the question of change with reference to those theories.
-Though it is theory-focused, the course also offers empirical applications through movies, videos, and analyses of empirical cases to help students decode the theories covered in class.
+This course explores social problems and social change through the lens of power and inequality in modern societies.
+It begins with an examination of equality as a concept, idea, and ideal in the historical context of capitalism and modernity.
+The course then surveys key theories of class, race, ethnicity, and gender before delving into major theoretical accounts of power and their implications for social change.
+While theory-focused, the course also incorporates empirical applications through films, videos, and case studies to help students critically engage with the material.

 [Syllabus - Spring 2021] [Syllabus - Summer 2022]